Followers

 GETTING A "5" IN AP LIT IS HARD

 Nevertheless, though I believe I have some sparkling talent (mostly latent, of course), no way would I have gotten a 5 on either AP English test in high school.
 Most of you would have (or did).
 I would have wanted to do a backflip if I got a 4 on the AP Lit test.* We didn't have AP in 1983 at my tiny school.
 Anyway, I have kids who get 5's on it every year.
 They are probably smarter than I am.
 Fortunately, I am a better teacher.
 Maybe I would get a 5 in AP Lit now--let them believe that.
-But when I do a new practice essay with them, 40 minutes is not enough, and the AP Lit multiple choice is hard.
+But when I do a new practice essay with them, 40 minutes is not enough, and the AP Lit multiple choice is pretty hard--the timing would be an issue.

 STUDENT WRITERS ARE DEFINED BY THEIR BEST MOMENTS